-At the Louthian Law Firm, we want you to fully understand what being a whistleblower means, and what you would need to look for in a competent whistleblower attorney.
+At The Whistleblower Lawyer, we want you to fully understand what being a whistleblower means, and what you would need to look for in a competent whistleblower attorney.
 The journey to find the right lawyer for you doesn’t have to be arduous—we’ve got suggestions to help you in your decision-making process.
 But before you choose an attorney, you need to consider a few factors related to blowing the whistle.

 First Things First: Becoming a Whistleblower

 Have you thought about why people become whistleblowers?
 Are you prepared to become one?

 A whistleblower is a person who comes forward with information that uncovers wrongdoing.
 The wrongdoing can mean situations such as fraud against government health care programs (Medicaid, Medicare, TRICARE), IRS tax fraud, banking and financial industry fraud which would concern the SEC, defense contractor fraud, or any other number of activities that are illegal or unethical.
 Whistleblowers provide a public service by pointing toward these types of illegal activities; it is often the case that we all benefit from the courage of a whistleblower.
 In a way, becoming a whistleblower can be seen as turning into the ultimate public servant.

 Rewards are offered to those who help uncover certain types of fraud.
 In these cases, a percentage of the recovered amount is given to the whistleblower for their role in the investigation.
 Whistleblowers also receive certain protections against retaliation.

 There’s more that you need to know.
 It’s responsible to arm yourself with information before you proceed.

 What do I need to bring to the table?